ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 Hello there, I'm Cipulot and you're in the LeapMask repository!
 This project is a sort of baseline for future custom projects that needs a way to detect faces and provide a touch-less interface.

+## Inspiration
+I've been inspired by the global urge to detect if proper safety rules are followed by people in both public and private spaces.
+Being in university with this difficult situation I've found that the "real" problem will be the reopening of the spaces and the organization of classes, so I decided to put my experience into play.

 ## General functions
 Basicaly this repo gives you the ability to:
 * detect when a person is approaching the terminal through facial detection